Swimming Pool Maintenance Cost Breakdown

 Total upkeep ranges from about $3,000 to $5,000.
 This includes supplying your pool with water and electricity as well as regular cleaning and common repairs, like a clogged pump or dirty filter.

-Maintenance: Testing water pH levels, filters, and traps as well as other upkeep like skimming and vacuuming costs $80 to $150 per month, or $960 to $1,800 yearly.
+Pool cleaning and water testing: Testing water pH levels, filters, and traps as well as other upkeep like skimming and vacuuming costs $80 to $150 per month, or $960 to $1,800 yearly.

 Closing a pool: Shutting down a pool for winter costs $150 to $300.
 This includes lowering the water, shocking, cleaning the pool, and covering it.